Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/Teams.md

 ## Verified teams
 To become and maintain a **Verified team** status:
 - 50% of the members that race 4 races in the last month must have a verification score of 10 or more.
-- All racers competeing in A+ level have 10 verification points
+- All racers competing in A+ level have 10 verification points
 - Team has a random FIT file collection protocol
-- Team has a ethics and verification protocol statemenet on file with FERA (here)
+- Team has a ethics and verification protocol statement on file with FERA (here)
 - Teams keep records of all verification in case of disputes
 - Participates/agrees to random FERA verification of riders.

-See submition detials below.
+See submission details below.

 ## TEAM LIST